IvanHGuevara/PyGEVO/README.md

 This is inspired in the work from __[Prof. Conor Ryan](https://www.linkedin.com/in/conor-ryan-5166b083/)__ [1]

-PyGE is still in an ALPHA stage
+PyGEVO is still in an ALPHA stage

 Primary Authors
 ===============